jonasbn/github-action-yak/README.md

-# github-action-perl-dist-zilla
+# Yak GitHub Action

 An experimental GitHub Action for Yak

-The action utilizes a Docker image offering easy access to a containerized version of the commandline tool `yak` [a Perl based](https://github.com/jonasbn/perl-app-yak) Yak implementation.
+The action utilizes a Docker image offering easy access to a containerized version of the commandline tool `yak` the [Perl based](https://github.com/jonasbn/perl-app-yak) Yak implementation.

 The action is _alpha_ software and Yak is still in beta.